mzonov/Android-Interview-Questions/README.md

   </details>

 #### Data persistance
-* How to persist data in an Android app?
+* How can we persist any data in an Android app?
 * Describe how `Scoped Storage` works in Android.
 * What is `SharedPreferences`?
 * What's the difference of`commit()` and `apply()` in `SharedPreferences?